TiagoASGomes/BattleShip/ReadMe.md

 	Choose Character:
 		Choose one of the 3 characters available by pressing “1”, “2” or “3”;
 		Each character have specified set of battleships;

+    Character 1:
+        Ships:

+        Special:
+            Shoots an entire row of the map.

+    Character 2:
+        Ships:

+        Special:
+            Shoots in a big cross.

+    Character 3:
+        Ships:

+        Special:
+            Shoots in a big plus.

 	Place Your Ships:
 		Each player has to place their ships in the board;